-"Consideration of an Initial Resolution Regarding Industrial Development Revenue Bond Financing for S&S Cycle, Inc. Project.
+"Consideration of an Initial Resolution Regarding Industrial Development Revenue Bond Financing for DuraTech Industries, Inc. Project.
 Information with respect to the job impact of the project will be available at the time of consideration of the Initial Resolution."

-Someone from the Company will attend the City meetings to answer any questions.
+Someone from the Company will be available to attend the City meetings to answer any questions regarding the proposed Project.